realsensesolutions/actions-aws-aurora-dsql/README.md

 3. **aws_vpc_endpoint** - VPC endpoint for private access (optional)
 4. **aws_security_group** - Security group for VPC endpoint (optional)
 5. **aws_iam_role** - IAM role for database access (optional)

+## Troubleshooting

+### Attribute Discovery

+If you encounter "Unsupported attribute" errors, the action includes debug output that shows available attributes for the Aurora DSQL cluster resource:

+1. Look for the "=== Terraform State Debug ===" section in the GitHub Actions logs
+2. This will show all available attributes for the `aws_dsql_cluster` resource
+3. Update the `outputs.tf` file with the correct attribute names
+4. Some common attributes that work: `arn`, `vpc_endpoint_service_name`
+5. Some attributes that may not exist: `id`, `endpoint`, `cluster_identifier`

+### Common Issues

+- **Region availability**: Ensure Aurora DSQL is available in your target region
+- **IAM permissions**: Verify all required permissions are granted
+- **VPC configuration**: Ensure VPC and subnets exist and are accessible

 ## License